 - Insurance employees without another professional qualification and those who wish to build upon existing general academic qualifications, such as a degree, by obtaining an industry-specific qualification.

-A range of study materials are available, including: study texts, revision aids, ebooks and key fact booklets.
-For full unit availability, click the unit links to the right of this page.
+For full availability, click the unit links to the right of this page.

 Chartered status and Fellowship